skoba/nagara/README.md

+# Nagara

+This is a lesson to learn and hub clinical information and standards.

-# README
+# Environment

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby 3.3.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails 7.1.3

+# LICENSE

+Apache 2.0